NKkrisz/Steam-Controller-Guide/Markdown/Teardown.md

 #### Front Buttons And Plastic Piece
 - Take out the plastic piece by pulling it upwards
+    - There should be a spring underneath it in the square hole, put it in a safe place

+![Taking_Out_Plastic_Piece_Edited](../Images/Disassembly/Teardown/20_Taking_Out_Plastic_Piece_Edited.jpg)

 - Slowly tilt the front shell or push the front buttons inwards from the outside to take them out

-![Taking_Out_Plastic_Piece_Edited](../Images/Disassembly/Teardown/20_Taking_Out_Plastic_Piece_Edited.jpg)
 ![Front_Buttons_Falling_Out_Edited](../Images/Disassembly/Teardown/21_Front_Buttons_Falling_Out_Edited.jpg)

 ### Taking Out The Trackpads